DrZhivago1/RollingTable/README.md

 - VGP Garden Medicine compatible, can be used to roll cigarillos.
 - RimCuisine compatible, can be used to roll tobacco products.
+- Smokeleaf Industry compatible, can be used to make various products.

 _[Link to Steam](https://steamcommunity.com/sharedfiles/filedetails/?id=935099161)_